-Join Scott Simpson for an in-depth discussion in this video Testing truth conditions with the if keyword, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Testing truth conditions with the if keyword, part of Learning Bash Scripting.

 …An if statement executes code based on the truth value of a given expression.…In Bash, that takes the form of if, followed by a statement,…usually in single or test brackets or extended test or double square brackets.…Or it can be contained within double parentheses for…an integer comparison, or have no brackets at all.…Whatever is appropriate for the comparison you're doing.…That's followed up with a semicolon and the word then, or…you can drop the semicolon and put one on it's own line.…After then, goes whatever you want to execute if the expression is true.…